opencv/opencv/modules/imgproc/doc/planar_subdivisions.rst

 Planar subdivision is the subdivision of a plane into a set of non-overlapped regions (facets) that cover the whole plane.
-The above structure describes a subdivision built on a 2d point set, where the points are linked together and form a planar graph, which, together with a few edges connecting the exterior subdivision points (namely, convex hull points) with infinity, subdivides a plane into facets by its edges.
+The above structure describes a subdivision built on a 2D point set, where the points are linked together and form a planar graph, which, together with a few edges connecting the exterior subdivision points (namely, convex hull points) with infinity, subdivides a plane into facets by its edges.

-For every subdivision there exists a dual subdivision in which facets and points (subdivision vertices) swap their roles, that is, a facet is treated as a vertex (called a virtual point below) of the dual subdivision and the original subdivision vertices become facets.
-On the picture below original subdivision is marked with solid lines and dual subdivision with dotted lines.
+For every subdivision, there is a dual subdivision in which facets and points (subdivision vertices) swap their roles.
+This means that a facet is treated as a vertex (called a virtual point below) of the dual subdivision and the original subdivision vertices become facets.
+In the figure below, the original subdivision is marked with solid lines and dual subdivision - with dotted lines.

 .. image:: pics/subdiv.png

-OpenCV subdivides a plane into triangles using Delaunay's algorithm.
+OpenCV subdivides a plane into triangles using the Delaunay's algorithm.
 Subdivision is built iteratively starting from a dummy triangle that includes all the subdivision points for sure.
-In this case the dual subdivision is a Voronoi diagram of the input 2d point set.
-The subdivisions can be used for the 3d piece-wise transformation of a plane, morphing, fast location of points on the plane, building special graphs (such as NNG,RNG) and so forth.
+In this case, the dual subdivision is a Voronoi diagram of the input 2D point set.
+The subdivisions can be used for the 3D piece-wise transformation of a plane, morphing, fast location of points on the plane, building special graphs (such as NNG,RNG), and so forth.

 CvQuadEdge2D
 ------------

 .. ocv:struct:: CvQuadEdge2D

-Quad-edge of planar subdivision.
+Quad-edge of a planar subdivision.

 ::